The Family That Plays Together

 -Lawrence Cohen, Playful Parenting

 A child takes off one piece of clothing, runs to another room, and touches a certain spot; then runs back, takes off the next item or puts on the next bed-time item, and then repeats until dressed.
 This gets out the evening energy and takes the focus off of “getting ready for bed.”
 Be sure to follow with a calming activity such as reading bedtime stories.

 This is a great solution to seatbelt wars and can get you out the door on time, without a struggle.
 Pretend you are going on an airplane.
 Start by playing the flight attendant, saying, "Flight 1234 will begin boarding in 5 minutes.
 Please collect your baggage and proceed to the gate.“ And, later, “All ticketed passengers should now be on board.”
 Once in the "airplane" the flight attendant asks all passengers to make sure their seatbelts are buckled "low and tight across their laps," etc. You can "prepare for takeoff" on the driveway and off you fly.

-“Code Red Alert!” is only used when you’re in a rush; this keeps the preparations fun.
-Either the child or parent "rings the bell" to signal an emergency.
+“Code FUN!” is only used when you’re in a rush; this keeps the preparations fun.
+Either the child or parent "rings the bell" to signal that it's time to rush.
 Then see how fast the kids can get into their clothes, or get into the car to leave.
-Only use this one when you are almost ready to go (no-one stops to run the dishwasher in an emergency!) and make sure that everyone knows the differences between this and real thing.
+Only use this one when you are almost ready to go (no-one stops to run the dishwasher in an emergency!) and make sure that everyone knows the difference between this and a real emergency.